jaikrishnap/Machine-learning-for-prediction-of-BCFAs/README.md

-# Machine-learning-based approach to predict optical properties of black carbon (BC) at various stages of aging
+# Machine-learning-based approach to predict optical properties of black carbon (BC) at various aging stages
 This repository contains pre-trained machine-learning models to predict the optical properties of black carbon fractal aggregates as described in

-**Machine-learning-based approach to predict optical properties of black carbon (BC) at various stages of aging**
+**Machine-learning-based approach to predict optical properties of black carbon (BC) at various aging stages**
 Jaikrishna Patil, Baseerat Romshoo, Tobias Michels, Thomas Müller, Marius Kloft, and Mira Pöhlker
 (TODO: title might change, add link to paper)